openmsr/are/results/shim_rod_calibration.md

 # shim rod calibration

-shim rod calibrations were performed at each phase of the critical experiment (E-1) detailed in [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf). a description, detailed timeline, and all recorded data for the critical experiment can be found on pages 23-39. during the approach to criticality, successive additions of the fuel concentrate Na<sub>2</sub>-UF<sub>6</sub> (66.7-33.3 mol%) were added to the NaF-ZrF<sub>4</sub> (50-50 mol%) carrier until criticality was reached.
+shim rod calibrations were performed at each phase of the critical experiment (E-1) detailed in [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf). a description, detailed timeline, and all recorded data for the critical experiment can be found on pages 23-39. during the approach to criticality, successive additions of the fuel concentrate Na<sub>2</sub>-UF<sub>6</sub> (66.7-33.3 mol%) were added to the NaF-ZrF<sub>4</sub> (50-50 mol%) carrier until criticality was reached, see simulation results [here](./criticality_approach.md).
 Page 36 of [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) describes "After each fuel addition, all three rods were simultaneously withdrawn to positions of 20, 25, 30, and 35 in. out; total movement was 36 in.
 The counting rate of each of the neutron detectors was recorded for each rod position."

 ## data